enthought/envisage/docs/source/envisage_core_documentation/gui_application.rst

 ==============

-The :py:class:`GUIApplication` subclass of the standard Envisage :py:class:`Application` class uses PyFace's cross-platform GUI tools to ensure that an appropriate back-end application object is instantiated before plugins run their :py:meth:`start` methods, and then ensures that the GUI mainloop is started after the :py:meth:`start` methods have successfully completed.
+The :py:class:`GUIApplication` subclass of the standard Envisage :py:class:`Application` class uses Pyface's cross-platform GUI tools to ensure that an appropriate back-end application object is instantiated before plugins run their :py:meth:`start` methods, and then ensures that the GUI mainloop is started after the :py:meth:`start` methods have successfully completed.